krgamestudios/krgamestudios.github.io/_posts/2026-01-28-sine-of-the-times.md

 <!--more-->

-I received a dependabot alert on GitHub that a library I wrote and maintain, [sineQL](https://github.com/Ratstail91/sineQL), had one of its dependnecies flagged with a vulnerability - specifically, lodash.
+I received a dependabot alert on GitHub that a library I wrote and maintain, [sineQL](https://github.com/Ratstail91/sineQL), had one of its dependencies flagged with a vulnerability - specifically, lodash.
 Nothing out of the ordinary here, other than the fact that sineQL has ZERO dependencies - in fact, the only library included is jest as part of the CI testing suite.

 Side note: *Why the hell is my `package-lock.json` over 4400 lines???*